Skacerine/Elderend_sub/DOCKER-MEDICARE.md

 # Medicare Microservice — Docker Compose

-This guide demonstrates how the Medicare medication management system runs as an **independent microservice** using Docker Compose, separate from the rest of the ElderAll platform.
+Demonstrates the Medicare medication management system running as an **independent microservice**, separate from the rest of ElderAll.

 ## Architecture